peter88213/novelibre/docs/template/README.md

 I use the program myself and fix errors immediately if I notice any.
 As far as I can tell, *noveltree* runs fast and reliably under Windows and Linux.
 It should also under other operating systems for which there is a reasonably up-to-date *Python 3* installation.
 However, there is a lack of a broad user base, which is why one cannot speak of real proven operation.

+## A note for novelyst users

+*noveltree* is to replace the [novelyst](https://peter88213.github.io/novelyst/) application.
+The main differences are an improved workflow that doesn't require a LibreOffice/OpenOffice extension, and the use of a new file format instead of the *.yw7* format.
+For more details see the [comparison between noveltree and novelyst](https://github.com/peter88213/noveltree/discussions/2).

+If you are considering switching from *novelyst* to *noveltree*, the [nv_yw7 plugin](https://github.com/peter88213/nv_yw7/) will help you to create *.novx* files from your existing projects.
+To migrate entire collections or larger amounts of project files, you might want to take a look at the [yw_novx conversion tools](https://github.com/peter88213/yw_novx).

 ## Download and install